 Petroleum Sector (NAICS 324)

-The petroleum sector covers the petroleum refining industry which includes the production of petroleum products through distillation and fraction of crude oil, redistillation of unfinished derivations, cracking or other processes.
+The petroleum refining industry includes the production of petroleum products through distillation and fraction of crude oil, redistillation of unfinished derivations, cracking or other processes.

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.